DriveX 🚗 (2nd Edition)

 Paper Track

-We accept novel full 8-page papers for publication in the proceedings, and either shorter 4-page extended abstracts or 8-page papers of novel or previously published work that will not be included in the proceedings.
+We accept novel full 8-page papers for publication in the proceedings, and either shorter 4-page extended abstracts or 8-page papers of previously published work that will not be included in the proceedings.
 Full papers should use the official LaTeX or Typst ICCV 2025 template.
 For extended abstracts we recommend to use the same template.

 Paper Awards